rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 [42] Allemang, Dean, and James Hendler.
 Semantic web for the working ontologist: effective modeling in RDFS and OWL.
 Elsevier, 2011.

 [43] Breiman, Leo.
 "Random forests."
 Machine learning 45.1 (2001): 5-32.

+[44] Duan, Q. Y., Vijai K. Gupta, and Soroosh Sorooshian.
+"Shuffled complex evolution approach for effective and efficient global minimization."
+Journal of optimization theory and applications 76.3 (1993): 501-521.

+[45] Bresson, Xavier, et al. "Fast global minimization of the active contour/snake model."
+Journal of Mathematical Imaging and vision 28.2 (2007): 151-167.